-Seahawks Russell Wilson, Bobby Wagner, Bruce Irvin among NFL players tweeting concerns about start of training camp
+Seahawks’ Russell Wilson, Bobby Wagner, Tyler Lockett, DK Metcalf, Bruce Irvin express concern about training-camp safety

 NFL training camps are still on schedule to start July 28 for most teams, with rookies set to report this week.

-But much about how camps and the preseason will be conducted — including how COVID-19 testing will work and whether there will be preseason games — remains unsettled.
+But much about how camps and the preseason will be conducted — including how COVID-19 testing will work and whether there will be exhibition games — remains unsettled.

-And on Sunday morning, many of the NFL’s top players — including Seahawks Russell Wilson, Bobby Wagner and Bruce Irvin — took to Twitter to state their concerns about camps starting with so much remaining uncertain.
+And on Sunday morning, many of the NFL’s top players — including Seahawks Russell Wilson, Bobby Wagner, Bruce Irvin, Tyler Lockett and DK Metcalf — took to Twitter to state their concerns about camps starting with so much remaining uncertain.

 Many, including Wilson’s, came with the hashtag #WeWantToPlay, making it clear it was part of a coordinated effort.

 Tweeted Wilson: “I am concerned.
-My wife is pregnant. @NFL Training camp is about to start..
+My wife is pregnant. @NFL Training camp is about to start.
 And there’s still No Clear Plan on Player Health & Family Safety.
 We want to play football but we also want to protect our loved ones. #WeWantToPlay” (Wilson’s wife, entertainer/singer Ciara, is pregnant with the couple’s second child, which they revealed in April is a boy).

 Tweeted Irvin: “I just want to play football but we need the @NFL to step up and create a safe work environment for us all! #WeWantToPlay“